-Assessment of the future air pollution changes at the urban level require the use of high resolution model to properly account for non-linearities in chemistry, specific urban structures, local meteorology as well as temporal and spatial variations in emissions and population exposure.
-To assess the relevance of air pollution reduction policies, regional air quality models are necessary and are still not implemented in many developing countries.
+Assessment of future air pollution changes at the urban level requires the use of a high-resolution model to properly account for non-linearities in chemistry, specific urban structures and local meteorology as well as temporal and spatial variations in emissions and population exposure.
+To assess the relevance of air pollution reduction policies, regional air-quality models are necessary and are still not implemented in many developing countries.
 To properly apply such models, the quality of spatialized emission inventories is essential, but the production of accurate emission inventories remain a challenge for lots of rapidly growing urban areas.
-The emission reporting now planned in the official mandate of the Task Force on National Greenhouse Gas Inventories (TFI) can be a step in this direction if accompanied by efforts on emission spatial distribution.
+The emission reporting now planned in the official mandate of the Task Force on National Greenhouse Gas Inventories (TFI) can be a step in this direction if accompanied by efforts on emission-spatial distribution.
 An integrated modelling framework associating global and high-resolution chemistry-transport models with shared protocols is missing to allow a systematic assessment of future changes on air quality at this scale.

-In parallel, opportunities of progress may emerge from big data acquisition.
-Big data and their mining can inform practices related to emissions or can document pollution levels if associated with massive deployment of low cost sensors through citizen science.
-New generation satellite data will as well give access to sub-km scale air pollution observations.
+In parallel, opportunities of progress may emerge from big-data acquisition.
+Big data and their mining can inform practices related to emissions or can document pollution levels if associated with massive deployment of low-cost sensors through citizen science.
+New generation satellite data will also give access to sub-kilometre-scale air pollution observations.

-A systematic emission modeling framework is needed to assess the LLGHG emission changes associated with SLCFs reductions induced by air pollution control in the SSP framework.
-The SLCF mediated effects of large-scale technology deployment to allow climate mitigation, such as hydrogen energy production, carbon capture and storage though amine filters or changes in agricultural practices to limit GHG emissions and/or produce bioenergy are also not considered in the emission scenarios.
+A systematic emission modeling framework is needed to assess the LLGHG emission changes associated with SLCF reductions induced by air pollution control in the SSP framework.
+The SLCF-mediated effects of large-scale technology deployment to allow climate mitigation, such as hydrogen energy production, carbon capture and storage though amine filters, or changes in agricultural practices to limit GHG emissions and/or produce bioenergy are also not considered in the emission scenarios.

 Since AR5, the complexity of ESMs has increased to include many chemical and biogeochemical processes.
-These lasts are necessary to quantify non-CO2 biogeochemical feedbacks on the Earth System resulting from climate driven changes in atmospheric chemistry and SLCF emissions from natural systems and, in turn, impacts of SLCFs on biogeochemical cycles.
+These lasts are necessary to quantify non-CO2 biogeochemical feedbacks on the Earth system resulting from climate-driven changes in atmospheric chemistry and SLCF emissions from natural systems and, in turn, the impact of SLCFs on biogeochemical cycles.
 Enhanced understanding of the biological, chemical and physical processes based on experimental and observational work has facilitated advances in the ESMs.
 However, assessment of non-CO2 biogeochemical feedbacks and SLCF effects on land and aquatic ecosystem productivity still remains challenging due to the multiple complex processes involved and limitations in observational constraints to evaluate the skill of ESMs in realistically simulating the processes.
 Advances will come from better understanding of the processes and mechanisms, in particular at the component interfaces.
-The development of high resolution ESMs will facilitate their evaluation against high resolution observations.
+The development of high-resolution ESMs will facilitate their evaluation against high- resolution observations.

 Frequently Asked Questions

+[START FAQ 6.1 HERE]

-What are short-lived climate forcers and how do they affect the climate?
+What are Short-lived Climate Forcers and How Do They Affect the Climate?

 Short-lived climate forcers (SLCFs) are compounds such as methane and sulphate aerosols that warm or cool the Earth’s climate over shorter time scales – from days to years – than greenhouse gases like carbon dioxide, whose climatic effect lasts for decades, centuries or more.
 Because SLCFs do not remain in the atmosphere for very long, their effects on the climate are different from one region to another and can change rapidly in response to changes in SLCF emissions.
 As some SLCFs also negatively affect air quality, measures to improve air quality have resulted in sharp reductions in emissions and concentrations of those SLCFs in many regions over the few last decades.